Sigeband/Elite-Dangerus-Macro-Pad/README.md

 # Macro-Pad
-Keyboard add-on for a button panel.
+Control panel add-on for a keyboard.
 This Project is Still WIP!
 Scroll Down for more information!